AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Workflows for active fields and active field values preserving case sensitivity

-In this release, Captivate Prime preserves the case sensitivity of the user attribute and its value. **For example**, the case sensitivity of a user attribute is 'location' and its value as 'PARIS' will be preserved and displayed in the same manner.
+In this release, Learning Manager preserves the case sensitivity of the user attribute and its value. **For example**, the case sensitivity of a user attribute is 'location' and its value as 'PARIS' will be preserved and displayed in the same manner.
 In case of any issues, the Administrator can now edit the attribute name and values to correct any case sensitivity errors.

 The Administrator can do this by visiting **Admin app** > **Users** > **User groups** and clicking on the group name.